 Third party claims against pool participants and first party claims by pool participants for damages sustained at their properties comprise the largest expenditure for Synchrous' pools.
-In the past ten years, the cost to resolve claims against and by the pool participants have totaled approximately \$42,023,172.
-Only two (2) claims have exceeded the self-insured retention level of either pool, both of which were due to wildfires.
-On one of these two losses, 84% of the loss was recovered through aggressive subrogation.
+In the past ten years, the cost to resolve claims against and by the pool participants have totaled approximately \$75,376,979

-Reinsurance is a risk transfer relationship between a commercial insurance company or large group of selfinsured entities and larger entities called reinsurance companies.
-Reinsurance companies can be considered insurers of insurers.
-This relationship lets the commercial insurance company, or self-insured pool, retain more predictable, frequent, and smaller claims while transferring the less predictable, infrequent and catastrophic claims to a reinsurance company for an agreed upon premium.
+Reinsurance can be described as insurers of insurers.
+This relationship lets the commercial insurance company, or self-insured pools, retain more predictable, frequent, and smaller claims while transferring the less predictable, infrequent and catastrophic claims to a reinsurance company for an agreed upon premium.